whitlockjc/json-refs/docs/README.md

 json-refs' resolution is pretty straight forward: Find JSON Reference definitions in the source document, lookup the location being referenced and then replace the JSON Reference definition with the referenced value.
 During this process json-refs will also record _metadata_ that provides more information about the JSON Reference and its resolution _(or attempted resolution)_.
-From a performance perspective, two things must be mentioend:
+From a performance perspective, two things must be mentioned:

 1. json-refs will never process the same node in any document more than once
 2. json-refs will never clone a referenced value _(JavaScript rules apply)_